Erythranthe gracilipes

 Erythranthe gracilipes is an uncommon species of monkeyflower known by the common name slenderstalk monkeyflower.
 It was formerly known as Mimulus gracilipes.

 Distribution

-It is endemic to California, where it is known only from a section of the central Sierra Nevada foothills.
+It is endemic to California, where it is known only from the western foothills of the central Sierra Nevada.
+It grows in disturbed and burned areas on decomposed granite soils from 500 to 1300 meters elevation.

 Description

 This annual herb has a scattered distribution, sometimes only growing after a habitat disturbance such as wildfire.
 This petite wildflower grows no taller than about 8 centimeters.
 The fuzzy stem has a few pairs of oppositely arranged reddish-green oval leaves each up to about a centimeter long.

 The tubular throat of the flower is encapsulated in a hairy red calyx of sepals.
 The pink flower is no more than a centimeter long and wide.
 The upper lip has two notched lobes and the wider lower lip has three.